Child Health Services

 6355 3000 to schedule for a new appointment.

-- If your child is going overseas and will be having his or her immunisations administered in another country, you should bring along your child's health booklet to ensure correct administration and documentation.
+- If your child is going overseas and will be having his or her immunisations administered in another country, you should bring along your child's health booklet to ensure correct continuity of care, administration and documentation of vaccinations received.

 - Where possible, you should have your child immunised at the same clinic.

 - A vaccination certificate will be issued after your child has completed his or her schedule of childhood immunisations.
 The Certificate of Vaccination is one of the documents required for Primary One school registration.
 Ministry of Health also accepts documentary evidence of immunisation downloaded from the National Immunisation Registry's (NIR) website.
 Please click here to go to the NIR website.

 - Singaporeans are able to use their Child Development Account (CDA) account to pay for enhanced vaccinations.
 If you are keen, please bring along the following documents at your baby’s first vaccination visit (at 3 months):